Freedom of religion in Asia by country: Singapore

-The constitution provides for freedom of religion; however, other laws and policies restricted this right in some circumstances.
+The constitution provides for freedom of religion; this is subject to restrictions for public order, public health and morality.

-In 1972 the Singapore government de-registered and banned the activities of Jehovah's Witnesses in Singapore on the grounds that its members refuse to perform military service (which is obligatory for all male citizens), salute the flag, or swear oaths of allegiance to the state.
+In 1972 the Singapore government de-registered and banned the activities of Jehovah's Witnesses in Singapore on the grounds that its members refuse to perform military service (which is obligatory for all male citizens), salute the flag, or swear oaths of allegiance to the state; the Unification church is banned on the grounds of being a “cult” which could have detrimental effects on society.

 Singapore has banned all written materials published by the International Bible Students Association and the Watchtower Bible and Tract Society, both publishing arms of the Jehovah's Witnesses.
 A person who possesses a prohibited publication can be fined up to $1500 (Singapore Dollars $2,000) and jailed up to 12 months for a first conviction.

 Sri Lanka

 The Constitution of Sri Lanka provides for the freedom of practice of all religions, while reserving a higher status for Buddhism.
 At times, local police and government officials appeared to be acting in concert with Buddhist nationalist organizations.
-In addition, in NGOs have alleged that government officials provided assistance, or at least tacitly supported the actions of societal groups targeting religious minorities.
+In the past, NGOs have alleged that government officials provided assistance, or at least tacitly supported the actions of societal groups targeting religious minorities.

 Matters related to family law, e.g., divorce, child custody and inheritance are adjudicated under customary law of the applicable ethnic or religious group.
-For example, the minimum age of marriage for women is 18 years, except in the case of Muslims, who continued to follow their customary religious practices of girls attaining marrying age with the onset of puberty and men when they are financially capable of supporting a family.
+For example, the minimum age of marriage for women is 18 years, except in the case of Muslims, who in the past followed their customary religious practices of girls attaining marrying age with the onset of puberty and men when they are financially capable of supporting a family.
+In 2023, it was reported that 10% of 18-year-old women in Sri Lanka were married.

 During the Sri Lankan Civil War, conflict between Tamil separatists and the government of Sri Lanka at times resulted in violence against temples and other religious targets.
 However, the primary causes of the conflict were not religious.